NAU-CCL/Epymorph/README.md

 sudo apt install python3.11-venv python3.11-tk
 ```

 Using VS Code, install the project's recommended IDE extensions.
-Then use the "Python - Create Environment" command (`Ctrl+Shift+P`) to create a Venv environment and install the modules from `requirements.txt` and `requirements-dev.txt`.
+Then use the "Python - Create Environment" command (`Ctrl+Shift+P`) to create a Venv environment and install all dependencies (including `dev`).

 Or you can set up from the command line: